-My work deals primarily with failures of text, language, and translation and how those are related to gender politics.
-The texts represented in my work are drawn from literature specifically focused on female representation.
+Babel deals with failures of text, language, and translation and how those are related to gender politics.
+The texts represented are drawn from literature specifically focused on female representation.
 Both texts and images are reproduced using the scanner as a camera.
 I treat these images as documents.
 Witnesses to an erosion.

-In the past three few years, my work has been a research-practice investigating how the patriarchal system has shaped language as an oppressive force in the lives of women as in kept them largely invisible.
-My research material includes folklore, fairy tales, literature, and spoken language.
+This project is a research-practice investigating how the patriarchal system has shaped language as an oppressive force in the lives of women as in kept them largely invisible.
+The research material includes folklore, fairy tales, literature, and spoken language.